 Senior Practicum

 All AACS Seniors complete a year-long project called the Senior Practicum.
-Students begin by identifying a problem, from a Christian worldview perspective.
-The project includes a research paper, site visits, a service project, and a final presentation to a panel of faculty, parents, and students.
+Students begin by identifying a problem from a Christian worldview perspective.
+Over the course of the year, each student writes an in-depth research paper, conducts a site visit, develops and implements a service project, and delivers a final presentation reflecting on their learning and impact.
 The Senior Practicum serves both as the culmination of an AACS education and as a launching point for seniors as they go out into various areas of work and study.

 AACS graduates are growing believers.
 The Senior Practicum invites students to understand the effects of sin in a particular area of culture, and then to consider how they and others can work for restoration.